-SOURCE GAS INCLUDED/ EXCLUDED JUSTIFICATION Fossil Fuel Combustion CO 2 Optional Baseline emissions from fossil fuel are likely larger than in the project scenario and may be conservatively excluded.
-Where Project Proponents elect to include this pool in the project scenario, it must also be included in the baseline scenario.
-CH4 Excluded Not a significant gas for this source.
+SOURCE GAS INCLUDED/ EXCLUDED JUSTIFICATION CH 4 Excluded Not a significant gas for this source.
 N_2O Excluded Not a significant gas for this source.
-Biomass CO 2 Excluded Accounted for in biomass pools.
-Burning CH 4 Excluded Not a significant gas for this source.
+Biomass Burning CO 2 Excluded Accounted for in biomass pools.
+CH 4 Excluded Not a significant gas for this source.
 N_2O Excluded Not a significant gas for this source.
-Livestock CO 2 Excluded Not a significant gas for this source.
-Emissions CH4 Optional When livestock are present in the baseline and/or project scenario, this is a major source of emissions and must be included.
-N_2O Excluded Emissions of N 2 O from livestock waste are captured under Soil Management emissions.
+Livestock Emissions CO 2 Excluded Not a significant gas for this source.
+CH 4 Optional In- cluded When livestock are present in the baseline and/or project scenario, this is a major source of emissions and must be included.
+N 2 O Exclud- edOptional- Included When livestock are present, direct Eemissions of N 2 O from livestock waste-are captured under Soil Management emissions must be included.
+They can be conservatively excluded in certain situations.

-2.3 Temporal Boundary
+2.3 TEMPORAL BOUNDARY